knpuniversity/symfony2-series/knpu/mind-tricks.rst

 Twig Mind Tricks
 ================

-The next two cool things involve Twig.
-In every Twig template in Symfony, you have access to a variable called ``app``.
-This variable has a bunch of useful things attached to it, like the request, the security context, the User object, and the session:
+I've got 2 more bonuses from Twig.
+In every template, you have access to a variable called ``app``.
+This has a bunch of useful things on it, like the request, the security context, the User object, and the session:

 .. code-block:: html+jinja